vbotka/ansible-freebsd-custom-image/README.md

 * Setting `bsd_cimage_umount=false` will keep the memory disk attached and partitions mounted.
 This will make the role idempotent.

+* The role doesn’t support check and diff "--check --diff"

 ## References